 Aphasia Groups and Classes provide an opportunity for individuals who are living with aphasia to practice their communication skills with others who have aphasia.
 Groups and classes are facilitated by a speech-language pathologist.

-Conversation support groups and classes for people with aphasia are held on Tuesdays and Thursdays.
+Conversation support groups and classes for people with aphasia are held on Thursdays.
 Please see the Events listed below for more information on location, date and time.

 Intensive Aphasia Therapy Program

 The recognized leader in rehabilitation care offers ten individuals the opportunity to work with a national leader in aphasia research and treatment.Shirley Ryan AbilityLab provides an intensive, month-long therapy led by Leora Cherney, PhD, CCC-SLP.

 Recent studies have shown that individuals with aphasia benefit from intense treatment provided over a short period of time.
 This therapy regimen increases the possibility of improved communication.